cpswan/acme-dns-tiny/README.md

 ## How to use this script

-See the [HowTo Use](https://projects.adorsaz.ch/adrien/acme-dns-tiny/wikis/howto-use) wiki page for main informations.
+See the [HowTo Use](./documentations/howto-use.md) documentation page for main informations.

-You may be interested by the [HowTo Setup with BIND9](https://projects.adorsaz.ch/adrien/acme-dns-tiny/wikis/howto-setup-with-bind9) page too which show a step by step example to set up the script with a BIND9 DNS server.
+You may be interested by the [HowTo Setup with BIND9](./documentations/howto-setup-with-bind9.md) page too which show a step by step example to set up the script with a BIND9 DNS server.